Protecting The Rights And Safety Of Consumers

 Spotting and uprooting these bad business practices and ensuring consumers receive adequate compensation for any harm caused is a complex endeavor.
 Today, with new laws in place to ease and lighten the accountability American business has to consumers, those affected by bad faith practices must turn to attorneys with experience in asserting the legal protections of consumer law.
 Successful consumer law attorneys can serve as vital catalysts and advocates in cases where the rights or health of consumers are being threatened.

-As a new century begins, threats to consumers’ rights and health persist more than ever in America, particularly to those with lower and middle class incomes.
+As we move deeper into the 21st century, threats to consumers’ rights and health persist more than ever in America, particularly to those with lower and middle-class incomes.
 Protecting consumers remains a critical responsibility of our federal and state governments.
 Unfortunately, on many fronts, this responsibility isn’t being met.

 Many believe that this atmosphere of acquiescence at the FDA led to the rapid dissemination of non-steroidal anti-inflammatory drugs (NSAIDs) that cropped up in the late 1990s – including Vioxx, Celebrex, Bextra, and others.
 NSAIDs, which offered no clear health improvements over older medications, such as Alleve, have now been linked to heart failure, stroke and life-threatening ulcers.
 While Merck, Pfizer and other Big Pharma giants who created these drugs are ultimately responsible for the harm they caused, it is up to the FDA to act as a gatekeeper for American consumers.
 This is the mission we fund through our tax dollars, and the FDA’s failure to protect consumers in this instance is quite clear.